my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

     Det er meningsløst å krangle om småting. → It is pointless to argue about small things.

-- … kan føre til negative <span class="env-green">konsekvenser</span> for … → can lead to negative consequences for …
+- … kan føre til negative <span style='color:#00CC66'>konsekvenser</span> for … → can lead to negative consequences for …

-- … har en negativ <span class="env-green">innvirkning / innflytelse</span> på … → has a negative impact on …
+- … har en negativ <span style='color:#00CC66'>innvirkning / innflytelse</span> på … → has a negative impact on …

 - … blir et økende problem i mange land. → … is becoming an increasing problem in many countries.